corsairh/cb-visual-shortcode/readme.txt

 * Support Switch between Text and Visual Editors
 * Shortcode attributes may be updated manually after shortcode visualized

+= Note =
+This Plugin will display empty dialog for Shortcodes those don't have attributes yet.
+You must have Shortcode Attributes typed before displaying the form so that The Plugin knows how to create Shortcode Form.
+If you like to have Your Shortcode Defined and the forms as well you can purchase [Advanced Visual Shortcode Extension Plugin](http://www.cbspoint.com/plugins/advanced-visual-shortcode/)

 = Need More Features ? =
 [Advanced Visual Shortcode Extension Plugin](http://www.cbspoint.com/plugins/advanced-visual-shortcode/) comes along with many features, check out he list below: